Ciprofloxacin: 7 things you should know

 - May cause photosensitivity reactions and severe sunburn on exposed areas of skin.

-- Not suitable for people with myasthenia gravis, certain heart rhythm disturbances, or pediatric patients (unless being given to prevent inhalation anthrax or plague).
+- Not suitable for people with myasthenia gravis, certain heart rhythm disturbances, or pediatric patients (unless being given to prevent inhalation anthrax or the plague).
 Dosage may need reducing in people with poor kidney function.
 May cause liver damage or heart rhythm disturbances.

 - May interact with some medications including antacids or preparations containing iron or zinc.
 Administer at least two hours before or two hours after these preparations.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 - Oral ciprofloxacin tablets may be taken with or without food.
-Take exactly as directed and for the time period indicated to reduce the risk of resistant bacteria developing, unless side effects force early discontinuation.
+Take exactly as directed and for the period indicated to reduce the risk of resistant bacteria developing, unless side effects force early discontinuation.

 - Only use when prescribed by a doctor to treat infections caused by susceptible bacteria as improper use increases the chance of resistant bacteria developing.

 - Do not take ciprofloxacin within two hours of magnesium/aluminum-containing antacids or other products containing calcium, iron, or zinc.
 Other products may also affect absorption (check product information).

-- Avoid administration of ciprofloxacin with dairy products (eg, milk or yogurt) or calcium-fortified juices alone; however, ciprofloxacin may be taken with meals that contain calcium.
+- Avoid the administration of ciprofloxacin with dairy products (eg, milk or yogurt) or calcium-fortified juices alone; however, ciprofloxacin may be taken with meals that contain calcium.

 - Protect yourself from sunlight and avoid excessive exposure to the sun when taking ciprofloxacin.
 Wear sunblock when outdoors.

 - Keep well hydrated when taking ciprofloxacin to avoid concentrations of ciprofloxacin becoming too high in the urine and precipitating out as crystals.

 - Discontinue ciprofloxacin immediately if you experience tendon pain, swelling, inflammation, or rupture, and contact your healthcare provider.